-Dà zhuàng Powerful Great strength [hexagram 34]
+Dà zhuàng Great power (Powerful) [hexagram 34]

 Yin line Yin line Yang - controlling line Yang line Yang line Yang line